-The vintage Scenic Railway Rollercoaster is the world’s second oldest, while other white-knuckle wonders include the Hurricane Jets and the Chair-O-Plane.
-In August 2017 it will even hold the world’s biggest bouncy castle for a two-week spell.
+The vintage Scenic Railway Rollercoaster is the world’s second-oldest, while other white-knuckle wonders include the Hurricane Jets and the Chair-O-Plane.

 On a similarly refined note, the Turner Contemporary Gallery, set in the former boarding house where JMW Turner once stayed, should be high on your list.
 Since it was opened in 2011 by famous local artist Tracey Emin, it’s welcomed over 1.8 million art lovers through its doors, fast establishing itself as one of the UK’s most revered galleries.